lbl-srg/modelica-json/README.md

 ##### --prettyPrint / -p

-Boolean flag to specify if prettyprint the JSON output.
+If `-p` flag is specified, the JSON output conforms to prettyprint.
 The default option is `false`.

 ## 4. JSON Schemas